tbatchelli/pallet-examples/webapp-haproxy-nodes/README.md

 ### Testing from the command line

-To test the configuration, from the webapp-nodes directory, we start a webapp single instance of nano-webapp node, and deploy our application.
+To test the configuration, from the webapp-nodes directory, we start a webapp single instance of the 'proxied' node with nano-webapp deployed.

     bash$ lein deps
     bash$ lein pallet converge webapp-nodes.nodes/proxied 1 :deploy-nano-webapp :restart-tomcat